Youseii/Youseii/README.md

 # **Welcome to my profile!**

 My name is **Youcef** and I'm currently a 2nd year student in a French school for my Bachelor certification !
-But I also really like working on some personal projects on my free time
+I really like working on some personal projects on my free time

-Aside from programming and try to learn nerwork and cybersecurity, I also enjoy playing some video games **League of Legend took a lot of hours in my life :upside_down_face:**
+Aside from programming, I try to learn some new technologies, for example : network, cybersecurity, AI, Programming, etc...
+I also enjoy playing some video games **League of Legend took a lot of hours in my life :upside_down_face:**

 If you want more info about me, feel free to visit my website